 The prostate surrounds the tube – called the urethra – that carries urine from the bladder out through the penis.
 The prostate continues to grow as men age, and from around the age of 50, an enlarged prostate may put pressure on the urethra and the base of the bladder.
 The increased pressure from the prostate makes it harder for urine to pass through the urethra when urinating.
 An enlarged prostate is not usually life-threatening but the troublesome symptoms can significantly affect men’s enjoyment of life.

 What are the symptoms of prostate enlargement?

-- A frequent and urgent need for urination, especially at night.
+- A frequent and urgent need to urinate, particularly at night;

-- A feeling that the bladder is not empty even after urinating (incomplete emptying).
+- A feeling that the bladder is not empty even after urinating.